This site is not affiliated with any water heater manufacturer or plumber

 How much does a 50 gallon water heater cost installed?

 A 50 gallon water heater costs $950 to $2,300 installed in 2026.
 Electric runs $750 to $1,800 (unit $500 to $1,100 plus install $250 to $700).
 Gas runs $1,200 to $2,300 (unit $700 to $1,400 plus install $500 to $900).
-Heat pump 50 gallon installed runs $1,900 to $3,400 before the federal tax credit, which can drop net cost to $1,300 to $2,400.
+Heat pump 50 gallon installed runs $1,900 to $3,400; the federal 25C credit that offset up to $2,000 of that ended December 31, 2025, though state and utility rebates still apply in many areas.

 Is 50 gallons enough for a family of 4?